 Wikis are becoming more and more common to organize work among CISV working groups: Wikis are great to aggregate ideas, links and organize work.
 They're easy to use, accessible and can be password protected.
 Setting one up takes less than 15 minutes for somebody with a bit of tech experience.
 So in Germany now, the national board has one, the AIM planning group has one and we recently started a fundraising wiki - all using the Mediawiki software.

+Unfortunately they all still look like Wikipedia.
+Check out, how Facebook adapted their developers wiki to their own look and feel.
 Now, isn't there a smart CISVer out there who would like to create a CISV-Skin for us?
 To make JBPedia and all the existing and future Wikis look a little bit more like CISV?

 How to deal with massive amounts of e-Mail (CISV-Hacks)